 Healthcare employers need to use a combination of controls to protect workers and help reduce the transmission of the seasonal flu virus, including:

-The HHS/CDC strongly recommends that you provide the seasonal flu vaccine to healthcare workers and encourage them to get vaccinated.
+The CDC strongly recommends that you provide the seasonal flu vaccine to healthcare workers and encourage them to get vaccinated.
 Vaccination is the most important way to prevent the spread of the flu.
 Healthcare and emergency medical services personnel are a priority group for receiving the flu vaccine.
-See HHS/CDC’s Influenza Vaccination Information for Healthcare Workers for information on healthcare workers and the flu vaccine.
+See CDC’s Influenza Vaccination Information for Healthcare Workers for information on healthcare workers and the flu vaccine.

 Develop flexible leave policies that encourage workers to stay home, without penalty, if they are sick.
 Discuss other human resource policies with staff, including administrative leave transfer between employees, pay policy for sick leave, childcare options, and what to do when ill during travel.